How To Become a Music Photographer

 “They should ask – and you did – can I make a full-time living being a Concert Photographer?
 The answer is that right now it’s very, very tough doing it focused only on music.
 Those who want to pursue photography full-time, and love concert photography, should make it one part of their overall business.”

-Scott Dudelson is a Concert Photographer and internet entrepreneur whose concert photography has been featured in Rolling Stone, Billboard, KROQ.com, LA Times, AOL/Spinner.com, Flavorpill, Classic Rock Magazine, Music Connection, Buzzbands.la, and Jambase.com.
-He is also a business coach, startup investor and cofounder of Swagbucks.com, where he served as COO.
+Scott Dudelson is a contributing Live Concert and Music Photo Journalist with Getty Images, as well as an internet entrepreneur.
+Dudelson’s concert photography has been featured by CBS KCAL 9, Rolling Stone, Billboard, KROQ.com, LA Times, AOL/Spinner.com, Flavorpill, Classic Rock Magazine, Music Connection, Buzzbands.la, and Jambase.com.
 He has shot an incredibly wide range of artists, including the Flaming Lips, 50 Cent, Amy Winehouse, Bob Dylan, and Crystal Castles.
-His work is represented and licensed by Getty Images, a sample of which can be seen on his website, http://www.bestmusicphotography.com.